-The City supports outdoor dining in Llankelly Place as part of a strategy to increase activation of the laneway.
+Council supports outdoor dining in Llankelly Place as part of a strategy to increase activation of the laneway.
+Following a successful trial of expanded outdoor dining opportunities, acceptable areas for outdoor dining have been defined.

-Outdoor dining in Llankelly Place may require some negotiation between business operators to ensure that there is equitable access to outdoor dining opportunities, and an acceptable clear path of pedestrians.
+The introduction of new outdoor dining areas within Llankelly Place may require some negotiation between business operators to ensure that there is equitable access to outdoor dining opportunities, and an acceptable clear path of pedestrians.

-- 8.23 Outdoor dining is acceptable within the areas identified on Figure 15. - 8.24 New outdoor dining areas not shown on Figure 15 can be approved provided that: - a consistent and predictable clear path of travel is provided and maintained, to a minimum width of 1.2 metres.
+- 8.23.
+Outdoor dining is acceptable within the areas identified on Figure 14. - 8.24.
+Llankelly Place is exempt from Council's 'footway freeze' of December 2012. - 8.25.
+New outdoor dining areas not shown on Figure 14 can be approved provided that: - a consistent and predictable clear path of travel is provided and maintained, to a minimum width of 1.2 metres.

-Figure 15 - Approved outdoor dining areas for Llankelly Place
+Figure 14 - approved outdoor dining areas for Llankelly Place

-Appendix 1 - Road area reallocated to outdoor dining
+09 Road area reallocated to outdoor dining

-Criteria for road reallocations
+Criteria for Road reallocations